 2019-2020 H-1B Under Trump

-The new President of the United States has taken a keen interest in the immigration policies surrounding nonimmigrant visas, especially the H-1B.
+The President of the United States has taken a keen interest in the immigration policies surrounding nonimmigrant visas, especially the H-1B.
 While nothing is yet set in stone, President Trump is calling for several plans to be put in place to reduce the number of opportunities that people and companies have to abuse the system.

 Some potential changes include both regular H-1B work site visits and a removal of the current H-1B lottery system in favor of a system that gives preference to foreign professionals that earn more income.